carlocarfora/100-days-of-code/log.md

 **Today's Progress**: Fork repo, set up environment.

-**Thoughts:** Decided on starting the challenge, using it as a nice push to five into some rust learning.
+**Thoughts:** Decided on starting the challenge, using it as a nice push to get into some dedicated rust learning.

 **Link to work:** N/A